jboss-container-images/amqstreams-1-openshift-image/examples/security/keycloak-authorization/README.md

   - The Kafka CR that defines a single-node Kafka cluster with `oauth` authentication and `keycloak` authorization, using the `kafka-authz` realm.
 - [kafka-ephemeral-oauth-single-keycloak-authz-metrics.yaml](./kafka-ephemeral-oauth-single-keycloak-authz-metrics.yaml)
-  - The Kafka CR that defines a single-node Kafka cluster with `oauth` authentication and `keycloak` authorization, with included configuration for exporting the OAuth metrics using Prometheus JMX exporter.
+  - The Kafka CR that defines a single-node Kafka cluster with `oauth` authentication and `keycloak` authorization, using the `kafka-authz` realm.